 In the United States, there is an average of around 1 million home invasions per year.
 Most of these invasions occur between 10 AM and 3 PM when people are at work or school and away from their homes.
 That being said, there’s always the likely chance that you could be home during a home invasion.

 To survive a home invasion, you must plan beforehand, hide in a safe room, and contact the police.
 If the intruder does not find you, do not leave your safe spot until the cops arrive.
-If they do find you, ensure you don’t agitate the intruders and follow their directions until it’s over.
+If they do find you, try to remember as many details about them as possible.

 During a home invasion, there is little one can do to prepare except hide and call the police, which is why planning before your home ever gets invaded is the number one key to surviving a home invasion.
 Better yet, instead of surviving a home invasion, why not prevent the probability of having your home invaded?

 - Get home security: Investing in a home security system is, bottom line, the most useful for battling home burglary, but it’s also not cheap.
 At around $500 for equipment and installation and another $20 to $50 per month for the monthly monitoring, not everybody can afford professional home security.
 But there is a cheaper alternative.
 Getting DIY, or do it yourself, security equipment and systems can offer a similar level of security at the cost of doing it yourself.

 - Prevent your house from looking like easy pickings: Vulnerable, insecure houses are more likely to be subject to home invasions.
 Making it seem like the home is occupied when it’s not by leaving a car in the driveway, or having short fence/hedges so it’s easier to see intruders from all sides, cameras on the porch, flood lights, multiple locks on the door, etc. can all make your house look secure and prevent your house from becoming a target.